Songtech-0912/songtech-0912.github.io/content/general-chem/index.md

 VSEPR theory creates good predictions for molecular geometries, but recall that all interactions on the atomic level are quantum mechanical in nature.
 There are two theories that explain molecular geometry and the nature of bonds in terms of quantum mechanical principles: **valence bond theory** and **molecular orbital theory**.
 We will cover the first.

 In valence bond theory we use the electron configuration of the component atoms to find the geometry of the molecule and structure of the bonds.
 Valence bond theory postulates that **molecular bonds are created by overlapping atomic orbitals**.
+The valence shells of many atoms contain _unpaired electrons_.
+As each orbital has room for _two_ electrons - one spin-up, and one spin-down - when the orbital only has a single electron, we refer to it as a **half-filled orbital**.
+Thus, if a _fully-filled orbital_ of one atom overlaps with a _half-filled orbital_ of another atom, the half-filled orbital can then be filled with the shared electrons, completing the orbital, and forming a bond.

+While in some cases, the overlap is between two singular orbitals, in many other cases, _several_ orbitals together overlap with another orbital, which is known as **hybridization**.
+This allows for the formation of double and triple bonds, instead of just single bonds.

 Without a full quantitative treatment (i.e. actual mathematical calculations), we can treat hybridization qualitatively as being determined through the electron geometry of the molecule found through VSEPR theory.
 Using this as a starting point, we can then work out the particular hybridization.